Protection from violence

 No child should live in fear of violence and yet, they do.
 In Malaysia, nearly 5,000 children were reported to be in need of protection from abuse in 2016 alone, according to the Welfare Department, the cause or factors behind the abuse is heartbreaking.
 Hyperactivity, disability and financial problems are just some of the everyday issues that have driven caregivers to abuse and neglect children.

 But outright violence isn’t the only harm children in Malaysia risk daily.
 Sometimes children get caught in the legal system.
-Perhaps they have done something wrong; witnessed a crime or are concerned in family proceedings.
+Perhaps they have done something that is against the law; victim or a witness to a crime; or are concerned in family proceedings.
 If the legal system does not consider the vulnerable nature of a child, he/she can suffer long-lasting effects.
-Whilst we do have some safeguards for children in the early stages of an investigation – a more comprehensive policy is needed.
+Whilst we do have some safeguards for children in the justice system – a more comprehensive policy is needed that ensures a child friendly justice system.

 There are still too many teenagers who marry before the age of 18.
 Early marriage limits a child’s educational development and cuts short their progress.
 Children are not ready for the responsibilities of marriage and raising a family.